 \section{Introduction}

 The escape of atmospheres is thought to play a key role in shaping the demographics of exoplanets.
-Significant loss of gas from planetary atmospheres has been proposed as a potential explanation for two intriguing features observed in the exoplanetary radius-orbital distance diagram: the so-called ``radius valley'' and the ``hot Neptune desert''.
+Significant loss of gas from planetary atmospheres has been proposed as a potential explanation for two intriguing features observed in the exoplanetary radius-orbital distance diagram: the so-called ``radius valley'' and the ``hot Neptune desert.''
 The radius valley refers to the bimodal distribution of small planet sizes, suggesting a bifurcation between planets that are stripped of and retain their gaseous atmospheres \citep{lopez_role_2013, owen_kepler_2013, owen_evaporation_2017, kurokawa_mass-loss_2014, fulton_california-_2017, vaneylen_asteroseismic_2018, allan_evolution_2019, hallatt_sculpting_2022}.
-The hot Neptune desert denotes the lack of Neptune-sized planets in proximity to their host stars, where stellar irradiation levels are high \citep{szabo_short-period_2011, lundkvist_hot_2016, mazeh_dearth_2016}.
+The hot Neptune desert denotes a lack of Neptune-sized planets in proximity to their host stars, where stellar irradiation levels are high \citep{szabo_short-period_2011, lundkvist_hot_2016, mazeh_dearth_2016}.
 By studying a diverse range of exoplanetary systems, we can gain deeper insights into the process of atmospheric escape and its role in shaping the evolution of exoplanets.

-The absorption of helium at 1083~nm \citep[e.g.][]{ nortmann_ground-based_2018, salz_detection_2018, kirk_kecknirspec_2022}, the hydrogen Lyman-$\alpha$ line \citep[e.g.][]{vidal-madjar_extended_2003, ehrenreich_giant_2015}, and various UV lines of metal species \citep[e.g.][]{sing_hubble_2019, cubillos_near-ultraviolet_2020, yan_detection_2021, sreejith_cute_2023} observed during planetary transits serve as evidence of atmospheric escape.
+The absorption of helium at 1083~nm \citep[e.g.,][]{ nortmann_ground-based_2018, salz_detection_2018, kirk_kecknirspec_2022}, the hydrogen Lyman-$\alpha$ line \citep[e.g.,][]{vidal-madjar_extended_2003, ehrenreich_giant_2015}, and various UV lines of metal species \citep[e.g.,][]{sing_hubble_2019, cubillos_near-ultraviolet_2020, yan_detection_2021, sreejith_cute_2023} observed during planetary transits serve as evidence of atmospheric escape.
 These spectral features probe the low-density, outflowing upper atmosphere of exoplanets.
-Among them, the helium feature at 1083~nm has emerged as an excellent tracer due to its favorable properties, including being less affected by the interstellar medium and being accessible with ground-based instruments \citep[e.g.][]{oklopcic_new_2018}.
+Among them, the helium feature at 1083~nm has emerged as an excellent tracer due to its favorable properties, which includes being less susceptible to the effects of the interstellar medium (ISM) and more accessible with ground-based instruments \citep[e.g.,][]{oklopcic_new_2018}.